saikpr/megadata-proposal/README.md

 ### How do you propose to ensure code is submitted / tested?

-Weekly Code Reviews, and approval of Mentor before finally pushing the major branch.
+Weekly Code Reviews, and approval of Mentor before finally pushing to the main branch.

 I will publish a blog with demo of the minimal number of steps to get the application running.
 (Will try to publish a video also, but no promises)